 Imagine if you went to the movies and sitting next to that huge screen was a pair of little bookshelf speakers.
 I’m going to bet that even Rogue One would be a disappointment.

 I’m just going to come out and say it: Any self-respecting person should have at least a soundbar hooked up to their streaming device and TV.
-If you want to go all out and get a home theatre receiver, tower speakers, or in-wall speakers, then go for it.
+If you want to go all out and get a home theater receiver, tower speakers, or in-wall speakers, then go for it.

 But a soundbar and subwoofer are the bare minimum.

-What About Your TV Box?
+4K Streaming: What About Your TV Box?

 - It has high-end 4K specs so you can stream 4K content to your snazzy 4K TV if you have one.
 It is also Widevine certified, which is essential for accessing 4K content on Netflix and Amazon Prime Video.